South Heighton: Governance

 On a local level, South Heighton is governed by the South Heighton Parish Council.
 Council meetings are held every six weeks in the South Heighton village hall.
 Their responsibilities include footpaths, street lighting, playgrounds and minor planning applications.
-The parish council has seven seats available although only four were filled in the uncontested May 2007 election.
+The parish council has seven seats available.

 The next level of government is the district council.
 The parish of South Heighton lies within the Ouse Valley and Ringmer ward of Lewes District Council which returns three seats to the council.
-The election on 4 May 2007 elected two Liberal Democrats and one local Conservative.

 East Sussex County Council is the next tier of government, for which South Heighton is within the Ouse Valley East division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
-The Liberal Democrat Pat Ost was elected in the 2005 election and again in a 2009.
-In 2013, UKIP candidate Peter Charlton was elected, who was displaced by local Liberal Democrat candidate, Darren Grover, in 2017.

-The UK Parliament constituency for South Heighton is Lewes.
-The Liberal Democrat Norman Baker was the Member of Parliament (MP) for Lewes in East Sussex from his election in 1997 to his defeat in 2015.
-He was replaced with Maria Caulfield, a Conservative Party politician.

-Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.
+South Heighton is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.